EnyuPan/TLC-Schedule-Optimization/README.md

 - Analyzing appointment data on WCO using a linear regression model and predicting the demand for tutoring.
 This was implemented by Sebastian in R. Its documentation can be found at `R doc/R documentation.pdf`.

 - Implementing and solving the integer program according to the formulation, using the demand data from the first part.
 The Python script (`main.py`), made by Enyu, implements this integer program and solves it using the `cvxpy` library.
-This is the part this documentation focuses on.

 The program takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.